NorfairKing/declops/README.md

 * Declarative infrastructure, no commands; only results
 * Applicative infrastructure: Infrastructure can depend on previously set up infrastructure
-* Self-healing deployment; All successful operations must be idempotent (because they can be retried).
+* Self-healing deployment: All successful operations must be idempotent (because they can be retried).
-* Success as the exception; Many things can go wrong.
+* Success as the exception: Many things can go wrong.
 Errors must be first-class, explicit, clear, and diagnosable.
+* Completely debuggable: Ops is difficult, any attempt at hiding that will end in more confusion rather than less.
 * Built-in infrastructure testing.

 Would be nice too: